 Why not continue using heating oil or LPG?

 Without access to gas, most of us have been unhappy for years about using oil or LPG with all the disadvantages: unsightly oil tanks and gas bottles, delivery lorries, leaks and the pollution caused by burning these fuels.
-Many of us also have concerns about the likelihood of carbon taxes, the implications for increasing costs and oil-fired boilers being considered unrepairable or obsolete in the foreseeable future.
+Many of us also have concerns about huge increases in energy prices and the implications for oil-fired boilers being considered unrepairable or obsolete in the foreseeable future.